HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 | Baseline Bayesian | IBNR count | 1.67 | 5.66 | 7.42 | 98 |
 | Baseline Bayesian | Total | 5.91 | 7.65 | 9.41 | 100 |

-The IBNR-count results are nearly identical across the two Bayesian models, which is expected because they use the same general aggregate count structure.
+The IBNR-count results are nearly identical across the two Bayesian specifications, as expected because they use the same general aggregate count structure.

-The additional gains from the Full Bayesian model arise primarily in the payment layer.
-In particular, the Full model removes most of the positive RBNS and total-reserve bias observed under the reduced payment specification while retaining accurate IBNR-count prediction.
+The richer Full Bayesian payment model primarily improves the monetary reserve components.
+It reduces RBNS oracle MAPE from **7.79%** to **6.37%** and removes most of the positive RBNS bias.
+For IBNR, oracle MAPE is similar under the two models (**10.51%** versus **10.20%**), but the Full model reduces relative bias from **6.29%** to **-0.42%**, lowers RMSE, and improves predictive-median MAPE against realized runoff from **15.39%** to **12.81%**.

+Thus the simulation does not show uniform dominance on every component metric, but the Full specification provides the strongest overall recovery of the total outstanding liability.

-## Additional Results: Simple Scenario
+# Additional Results: Simple Scenario

-The reduced-heterogeneity scenario was also evaluated over **50 independently simulated portfolios**.
+The reduced-heterogeneity scenario was also evaluated using **50 independently simulated portfolios**.

-### Total Outstanding Liability
+## Total Outstanding Liability

 | Method | Relative Bias (%) | MAPE vs. Oracle (%) | Normalized RMSE (%) | MAPE vs. Realized Runoff (%) |
 |---|---:|---:|---:|---:|